 The short answer is simple: Content marketing and SEO are the foundation for a sustainable, predictable, and scalable SaaS growth strategy.

-Look at some of the most successful SaaS companies in the world and they have all invested heavily in content-driven growth.
-ZenDesk, Salesforce, Drift, Intercom, Buffer, Asana, InVision (and Figma!)–they’re all-in on content marketing and SEO.
+Look at how some of the most successful SaaS companies in the world have all invested heavily in content-driven growth.
+ZenDesk, Salesforce, Drift, Intercom, Buffer, Asana, InVision, and of course Figma — they’re all all-in on content marketing and SEO.

 That’s not to say that they invested only in content marketing.
 Most of these companies have a varied growth strategy, but content and SEO is the engine that drives it forward.

-Let me expound on this a bit further by diving into 3 key reasons why SEO is a critical investment for SaaS companies that want to scale quickly.
+Let me expound on this a bit further by diving into three key reasons why SEO for SaaS is a critical investment for companies that want to scale quickly.

 Reason #1: SEO Scales Exponentially

-In a world full of marketing channels and acquisition strategies, inbound marketing and SEO are generally among the most scalable and predictable approaches to SaaS growth.
+In a world full of marketing channels and acquisition strategies, inbound marketing and SEO for SaaS are generally among the most scalable and predictable approaches to growth.

 The reason for this is simple.